kakun45/MTADashVisualization/README.md

 index10.html - test for the fist mapped station (59/Lex)
-app-MTA-web-map.py - python file for randering a map of Midtown (Map5.html) Map5.html - a map of Midtown that was created with Folium Map4.html - testing mapping of whole NYC #TODO: the full data is not cleaned.
-The green tint on map shows the big circle as  Yankee's Stadium station, which the number is too big - find the reason.
+app-MTA-web-map.py - python file for randering a map of Midtown (Map5.html) Map5.html - a map of Midtown that was created with Folium app-MTA-web-map-WHOLE.py - python python file for randering a map of Whole NYC (Map4.html) Map4.html - testing mapping of NYC #TODO: the data is not cleaned.
+The green tint on map shows the big circle as Yankee's Stadium station, which number is too big - need to find the reason.
 """